 The area for the new land on the board surface must be smooth and flat.
-If internal fibers of the board are exposed or if there are deep scratches in the surface they should be repaired.
-Refer to appropriate procedure.
+If internal fibers of the board are exposed or if there are deep scratches on the surface, they should be repaired.
+Refer to the appropriate procedure.

 Select a replacement land that most closely matches the land to be replaced.
 (See Figure 2)

-The new replacement land may be trimmed from copper sheet.
+Note: The new replacement land may be trimmed from a copper sheet.

-Scrape off the epoxy backing only from the joint connection area.
-When handling the replacement land avoid touching the adhesive backing with your fingers or other materials that may contaminate the surface and reduce the bond strength.
+Caution: Scrape off the epoxy backing only from the joint connection area.
+When handling the replacement land, avoid touching the adhesive backing with your fingers or other materials that may contaminate the surface and reduce the bond strength.